zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ## Tuning LevelDB

-While eLevelDB can be extremely fast for a durable store, its performance can vary based on how you tune it.
-All the configuration is available as application variables in the `eleveldb` application scope.
+While eLevelDB can be extremely fast for a durable store, its performance varies based on how you tune it.
+All the configuration is exposed via application variables in the `eleveldb` application scope.

 ### Strengths: